youssef-mansor/TheAgentCompany/servers/gitlab/README.md

 be slow.
 4. Put the downloaded tar file under `servers/gitlab/exports` folder.
 Note that all tar files are ignored by git.
-5. Include the file as part of the Docker image build process.
-Then run `make reset-gitlab` to rebuild GitLab image and start GitLab server from a clean state.
+5. Then run `make rebuild-gitlab` under `servers` folder to rebuild GitLab image.

 As you can see, the steps 1-3 essentially do a data conversion, transforming data from an external source (GitHub) to GitLab proprietary format.
 You could leverage